How exactly do you say nice to meet you in Italian?

 Pronunciation: pee-ah-cheh-reh dee koh-no-shehr-tee

-When you are among friends, this is what you will most likely hear along with its shortened variant that we will see in a minute.
+If you are among friends, this is what you are most likely hear, along with its shortened variant, which we will see in a minute.
 Since it’s a bit of a mouthful, let’s break it down:

 Piacere di conoscerti